Vyral/robin-phillips/_posts/2022-04-03-7-great-restaurants-in-north-mount-pleasant.md

 Today I’m sharing a few of my favorite restaurants in north Mount Pleasant; they have more than you think:

 **1\.
-Fuji Sushi.** Located right off of Highway 41, they have a great indoor space and outdoor patio area.
+Fuji Sushi.** Located right off Highway 41, they have a great indoor space and outdoor patio area.
 I love eating on the patio because it has a pond with a fountain.
 I always get jojo rolls, which have tempura shrimp, spicy scallops, and avocado wrapped in soy paper.
 I have a glass of red wine with it, and it’s super yummy\!

 **2\.
 Umi Japanese Restaurant.** They’re located in Park West in the public shopping center.
 The indoor area is small, but the food is wonderful.
-Every time I go there they remember who I am and ask about David.
+Every time I go there, they remember who I am and ask about David.
 I like to order the fantastic rolls, which look pretty amazing.
 Each roll is pink and green, filled with chunks of spicy tuna, salmon, yellowtail, and avocado.

 **3\.
 Carmen y Juan.** I like off-the-beaten-path, non-chain restaurants, so I have to share this one with you.
 This is authentic Mexican food, and they have a cute patio where my dog, Kobe, is always welcome.
 Their margaritas are excellent\!